hippopenny/hippopenny.github.io/_posts/2024-03-31-merge-tower-defense-2048.md

 Do you have what it takes to conquer the battlefield with a fusion of brainpower and tactical skill?
 Step into the world of 2048TD and prove your strategic prowess!

 We are honored to be ranked Top 3 in Board Games in South Korea by AppBrain.
+Honestly, we can't still believe it.
+Maybe it is top 3 in new board games, that would make more sense.
+But regardless, we hope you enjoy the game.

 {% include gallery id="gallery7" caption="2048TD Top 3 in Board Games." %}

 Ready to embark on this unique fusion of 2048 puzzles and exhilarating tower defense action?
-If you ever need support, you can reach out to us at support@hippopenny.com.
+Download the game!

 [![AppStore](/assets/images/appstore-badge-black.svg){: width="150"}](https://apps.apple.com/us/app/merge-tower-defense-2048/id6479580755)